nnnvs/panacea-scraper/README.md

-# panacea
+## Panacea

- medical drug database scraper
+This repo contains projects for scraping medical drug data from WebMD and MedIndia using scrapy.